zkweb-framework/ZKWeb/ReleaseNotes/Roadmap.md

-1.9~2.0
-	- For nhibernate 5.0
+2.0
-		- Update require .net standard to 2.0
+	- Update .Net standard requirement to 2.0
-		- Update require .net framework to 4.6.2 (if really need)
+	- Update Nhibernate to 5.0
+2.1~
+	- More execution performance improvement
+	- More database performance improvement
 	- Support publish to other platform
 		- Provide linux project creator and website publisher
-	- Improve documentation
-		- Provide chinese comment again
-		- Provide examples

 Undefined
 - Run all tests on macos